rydmike/flex_seed_scheme/README.md

 ## Extended Palette

-By using `paletteType` with value `FlexPaletteType.extended`, you can create seed generated `ColorScheme`s that use and access new color tones that exists in the late 2022 revised `ColorScheme` for surface colors and even more colors for **fixed** and **fixedDim** main colors that are coming to Material-3 design, potentially during later half of 2023.
+By using `paletteType` with value `FlexPaletteType.extended`, you can create seed generated `ColorScheme`s that use and access new color tones that exists in the late 2022 revised `ColorScheme` for surface colors and even more colors for **fixed** and **fixedDim** main colors that arrived in the Material-3 design during later half of 2023.

-The `ColorScheme` colors that use these new tones are not yet available in Flutter 3.10 or earlier.
-The new colors may not even arrive in the next stable version after 3.10.
+The `ColorScheme` colors that use these new tones are now finally also available in Flutter 3.22 or later.
 For more information and the latest updates, see [Material-3 color-roles](https://m3.material.io/styles/color/the-color-system/color-roles) specification.

-The updated Material-3 color system adds tones `[4, 6, 12, 17, 22]`, they are used for new dark mode surfaces in revised Material-3 dark surface colors.
-Likewise, the added tones `[87, 92, 94, 96, 97]` are for light mode surfaces in the updated Material-3 color system.
-By default `paletteType` of `FlexTones.common` is used.
-It produces the classic M3 tones with its own two additions `[5]` and `[98]` resulting in the 15 tones `[0, 5, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 98, 99, 100]`.
+The updated Material-3 color system adds tones `[4, 6, 12, 17, 22, 24]`, they are used for new dark mode surfaces in revised Material-3 dark surface colors.
+Likewise, the added tones `[87, 92, 94, 96, 98]` are for light mode surfaces in the updated Material-3 color system.
+By default `paletteType` of `FlexTones.extended` is now used to enable support for the tones in the updated specification and also adding three more custom tone `[2, 5, 97]`.
+The `paletteType` with value `FlexPaletteType.extended` is now default, it produces 27 tones `[0, 2, 4, 5, 6, 10, 12, 17, 20, 22, 24, 30, 40, 50, 60, 70, 80, 87, 90, 92, 94, 95, 96, 97, 98, 99, 100]`.

-To enable support for the tones in the updated specification and also adding one more custom tone `[97]`, use `paletteType` with value `FlexPaletteType.extended`.
-The extended palette type produces 25 tones `[0, 4, 5, 6, 10, 12, 17, 20, 22, 30, 40, 50, 60, 70, 80, 87, 90, 92, 94, 95, 96, 97, 98, 99, 100]`.

-Flutter 3.10 and earlier do not yet use these new tones in its standard `ColorScheme`, but since they are in the Material-3 specification, they will arrive at some later point.
+To use the older classic setup you can still use `FlexTones.common`.
+It produces the legacy M3 tones with its own two additions `[5]` and `[98]` resulting in 15 tones `[0, 5, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 98, 99, 100]`.
+Flutter versions before 3.22 do not yet use these new tones in its standard `ColorScheme`.

-Traditionally and for backwards compatibility, when using type `FlexPaletteType.common` the chroma of high tones, meaning higher or equal to 90, are limited to maximum chroma of 40.
+For backwards compatibility, when using type `FlexPaletteType.common` the chroma of high tones, meaning higher or equal to 90, are limited to maximum chroma of 40.
 This keeps the chromacity of tones 90 to 100 lower than or equal to 40.
 If the source seed color has higher chromacity than 40, there may be a sudden jump in chroma reduction at tone 90.
 This is the standard behavior for the original Material-3 tonal palette computation.
 The `FlexPaletteType.common` type is intended to be used when there is a need to follow the M3's original palette design.

-When using the `FlexPaletteType.extended` type tones, there are not only the new tones, but the chroma limit of tones >= 90 is also removed.
+When using the `FlexPaletteType.extended` type tones, there are not only new tones, but the chroma limit of tones >= 90 is also removed.
 This increases fidelity of higher tone when high chromacity is used.
-Of the pre-made `FlexTones` only `candyPop` and `chroma` use the new `FlexPaletteType.extended` tonal palette to produce their `ColorScheme`s.
-All other that were defined in `FlexSeedScheme` before `FlexPaletteType.extended` was introduced, continue to use `FlexTones.common` for backwards compatibility.

 ## Accessibility